accosmin/nano/README.md

 * **ncv_tester** - test a model on a given task.

+* **ncv_generator** - creates input image patches that maximally activates an output unit (e.g. associated to a class label).

-The `experiments.sh` contains examples on how to train various models on different tasks.
+The `scripts` directory contains examples on how to train various models on different tasks.